 The toxicological examination of the defendant comes after the arrest.
 Last, these tests occur to obtain scientific, admissible evidence to substantial the DRE’s conclusions.

-Contact Meyer Van Severen, S.C. for OWI representation
+Contact Van Severen Law Office for OWI representation

 Drunk driving is a crime in Wisconsin.
 Drugged driving is a crime in Wisconsin.
 Indeed, if you’ve been arrested for OWI involving drugs, there’s a chance you were interviewed by a drug recognition expert.
 While these officers have certainly received specialized training, that doesn’t mean the government’s case can’t be beat.